Qelbree Review: Do Nonstimulant ADHD Meds Work?

 Does Qelbree Cause Side Effects?

-Qelbree’s FDA label has a "black box" warning, shown above, indicating that this medication can increase the risk of suicidal thoughts and behaviors in pediatric (children) patients.
+Qelbree’s FDA label has a "black box" warning, shown below, indicating that this medication can increase the risk of suicidal thoughts and behaviors in pediatric (children) patients.

 Black box warnings are the most severe type of warning issued by the FDA, and they indicate a side effect which may have life-threatening side effects.